p4ali/httpgo/README.md

+## Why another image for http server

+When we proto-type or debug in container runtime, we often need a smaller http server image (for quick download) equipped with necessary network utils like [busybox](https://hub.docker.com/_/busybox).

+Existent http server such as [httpin](https://httpbin.org/), normally has a large image more than 100M.

+To get similar function, but with a small size, `httpgo` is writen with golang, and the total image size is less than 20M together with busybox tools.

 ## Http Server with Golang

 A HTTP server with health check endpoint.
 By manipulate the `/health` endpoint, you can return `503` for all